Titania (A Midsummer Night's Dream): Legacy

-In the manga and anime Fairy Tail, which was serialised from August 2006 to July 2017 and broadcast as a series from 2009 to 2019, the character Erza Scarlet carries the title of "Titania, Queen of the Fairies" because of her status as the most powerful of the female wizards in the Fairy Tail guild.
+In the manga and anime Fairy Tail, which was serialised from August 2006 to July 2017 and broadcast as a series from 2009 to 2019, the character Erza Scarlet carries the title of "Titania, Queen of the Fairies" because of her status as one of the most powerful of the female wizards in the Fairy Tail guild.

+In the light novel and anime Sword Art Online, Asuna is forced to assume the role of "Fairy Queen Titania" in the series' "Fairy Dance" arc.

 In the 2016 BBC adaptation for television, Titania is played by Maxine Peak.
 The version became known for the kiss between Titania and Hippolyta.

-Titania is the one of the bases for one of the bosses in Mega Man Zero 4, a video game which was created in 2005.
-The character is called Sol Titanion, alongside an Atlas moth.
+Titania is one of the bases for one of the bosses in Mega Man Zero 4, a video game which was created in 2005.
+The character is called Sol Titanion, alongside a butterfly.

-Titania is the Queen of the Summer Court of fairies in Jim Butcher's The Dresden Files series, the first installment of which was published in 2005.
+Titania is the Queen of the Summer Court of fairies in Jim Butcher's The Dresden Files series, the first instalment of which was published in 2005.

 In Dark Princess by W. E. B. Du Bois, the author dedicates the book: "To Her High Loveliness Titania XXVII By Her Own Grace Queen of Faerie."

 In Final Fantasy XIV: Shadowbringers, released on July 2, 2019, Titania appears as an opponent during the course of the story.
 In the fiction, the name "Titania" is actually a title held by the ruler of the faeries rather than being an individual name in and of itself.

 Titania also appears in the Shin Megami Tensei series of video games as a recruitable Demon alongside her spouse Oberon.